Throwing Stones (role-playing game)

 Throwing Stones is a role-playing game first published in 1995 by Gamesmiths.

 Contents

-Throwing Stones was sold in tubes, each tube contains seven assorted character dice, one monster die and an ordinary D6.
-The character dice are randomly selected from 21 different fantasy types.
-Included with each tube is a basic set of duelling rules allowing players to pit one character against another.
+Throwing Stones is a role-playing game that was sold in tubes which hold seven assorted dice for characters which had been randomly selected from 21 types of fantasy character, one die for monsters, a six-sided die, and a set of rules for characters to duel each other.

 Reception

 Steve Faragher reviewed Throwing Stones for Arcane magazine, rating it a 5 out of 10 overall.
 Faragher comments that "What a shame that such a fantastic idea is so shoddily presented.
 Do get hold of a set and have a look though.
 It might just change the way you look at roleplaying mechanics for ever."

 Tom Lehmann reviewed Throwing Stones for Pyramid #17 (Jan 1996) and stated that "By removing the character sheet largely from play the game actually feels more 'diceless' than some diceless systems - a really strange result from a system based on constantly rolling dice!"